In this article

 Even unsuccessful referrals have significant marketing value, because they introduce a brand or product into public consciousness.
 That’s word-of-mouth marketing.
-Consider case 2- if Alice had published onto her social media feeds (see: What IS social media?), there’s a good chance that several of her friends will see it.
+Consider case 2- if Alice had published onto her social media feeds (see: What IS social media?), there’s a good chance that several of her friends will see it (not just Bob).

-In cases 3 and 4, even though Bob doesn’t buy the product, he’s now aware of it.
+In cases 3 and 4, even though Bob doesn't buy the product, he's now aware of it.
 The brand and/or product has entered his consciousness.
 It might be something he returns to in the future.
 If he likes the idea of it enough, he might talk about it to other friends in the future ("Oh, you like comedy?
 I've been meaning to watch Monty Python, and it looks great.")
 And the truth is, Bob probably also heard about it from his friends Chet, Danni and Engelbert.

 In 5, of course, the benefit is clearest: a sale is made.